seedvault-app/seedvault/doc/README.md

 Seedvault already uses [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) to give users a mnemonic recovery code and for generating deterministic keys.
 The derived key has 512 bits
-and Seedvault used to use the first 256 bits as an AES key to encrypt app data.
+and Seedvault previously used the first 256 bits as an AES key to encrypt app data.
 Unfortunately, this key's usage is limited by Android's keystore to encryption and decryption.
-Therefore, the second 256 bits are be imported into Android's keystore for use with `HMAC-SHA256`, so that this key can act as a main key we can deterministically derive additional keys from by using HKDF ([RFC5869](https://tools.ietf.org/html/rfc5869)).
+Therefore, the second 256 bits get imported into Android's keystore for use with `HMAC-SHA256`, so that this key can act as a main key that we can deterministically derive additional keys from by using HKDF ([RFC5869](https://tools.ietf.org/html/rfc5869)).
-These second 256 bits must not be used for any other purpose in the future.
+These second 256 bits *must not* be used for any other purpose in the future.
 We use them for a main key to avoid users having to handle yet another secret.

 For deriving keys, we are only using the HKDF's second 'expand' step,